Skip to content

 Quite a difference, right.

 The same goes for girls.
-How a girl talks to her mother will be different than how she’ll talk to her friend.
-How she talks to a brother will be different than how she speaks to her father.
+How a girl talks to her mother will differ from how she talks to her friend.
+How she talks to a brother will differ from how she speaks to her father.

 Think about how you speak to the different people in your life.
-How I talk to my fourteen-year-old grandson is a lot different than how I talk to my three-year-old grandson.
+How I talk to my fourteen-year-old grandson is much different from how I talk to my three-year-old grandson.

-Relationships are an important element when writing dialogue.
+Relationships are an essential element when writing dialogue.
 Take into account who the character is talking to.

 1. Use tags correctly.

-This is kind of basic, but use proper tags for dialogue.
+This is basic, but use proper tags for dialogue.

 The basic tags are “said” and “asked.”
 There are also other tags that you can use sparingly.
 They include: